 A copy of the concept plan was not submitted as required.
 In recent conversations with the engineer, staff discovered that they are waiting on culvert information from the Department of Public Works in order to complete the application for concept approval.
 The letter of justification for the PMA impacts states that the stormwater concept on the site is to provide water quality treatment on-site and to do stream restoration to the currently degraded channel.
 A concept approval letter will need to be submitted prior to signature approval of the preliminary plan because this is a requirement of the Subdivision Ordinance.
-Prior to signature approval of the preliminary plan, a copy of the stormwater management concept approval letter shall be submitted.
+Prior to signature approval letter shall be submitted.